atinux/npm-chart/README.md

 # NPM Chart

-Visualize npm downloads in a beautiful chart, ready to be shared with your community.
+Visualize your package npm downloads in a beautiful chart, ready to be shared with your community.

 https://npm.chart.dev